What Is ro/DI Water — and Why It’s Not Enough in the Imperial Valley

 DI water is the starting point.
 Mr. Juniper goes further.

-Most pros stop there.
+Most stop there.

 We don’t.

-Why Tap Water Doesn’t Cut It
+Why Tap Water Doesn’t Cut It in the Imperial Valley

 Here’s the nerdy truth:

-• Imperial Valley tap water: 200–300 ppm TDS (Total Dissolved Solids)
+• Imperial Valley tap water: ~200–300 ppm TDS (Total Dissolved Solids)

-• DI water: 0 ppm
+• Our RO/DI water: 0 ppm

 What Most Cleaners Don’t Tell You

-A lot of folks show up with:
+A lot of crews show up with:

 • A garden hose